yijunyu/vscode-fast/README.md

 2. Press ⌘ + ⇧ + P,  which will open a "Configuration" window that lists the pre-trained models of neural networks;

 INFO.
-You can also list these models using the following command:
+You can also list these models using the following command in the terminal:
 ```bash
 fast model
 ```